What Is Mitragyna javanica?

 It’s much more preferable to brew the powder into tea.
 You can soak your M. javanica in hot water and drink it down, or you can strain it.
 If you don’t plan to swallow the plant matter at the bottom of your tea, simmer it for 10-20 minutes to draw out more alkaloids.

 You can also purchase empty gel capsules and pack them with M. javanica.
-This is a good way to know exactly how much you’re taking and eliminates the unpleasant taste and consistency of raw powder.
+This is a good way to know exactly how much you’re taking and eliminates raw powder’s unpleasant taste and consistency.

 Where To Buy Mitragyna Javanica